-Sarvey Wildlife Care Center is a 501(c)3 recognized nonprofit organization and was established in 1981 in Everett, Washington, with a handful of patients from the local neighborhood.
-We have been caring for injured and orphaned animals for 32 years.
+Sarvey Wildlife Care Center is a 501(c)3 recognized non-profit organization and was established in 1981 in Everett, Washington, with a handful of patients from the local neighborhood.
+We have been caring for injured and orphaned animals for over 3 decades.

 About 6 years after the rehabilitation center opened it became necessary to secure a more spacious and appropriate location.
 Kaye Baxter, director and founder, personally purchased 5 acres just south of Arlington, Washington.
 This would give thousands of rehabilitating animals a second chance.
 With two ponds on the east side of the property secured for recovering deer and waterfowl, and the clinic, educational building, eagle flights, and a wide range of enclosures on the west half of the property, the land retains its rustic "out in the country" atmosphere.

 Kaye Baxter passed away in 2008, but her vision and the mission of Sarvey Wildlife continues today.

 Each year, approximately 2000 patients arrive at the center for care.
 We are not funded by the state or federal government.
 Our non-profit depends on individual donations from our supporters.
 We appreciate contributions to help with patient care when animals are brought to our center - but, NO animal is ever turned away if someone cannot donate.